-Notes:

-1. Construction mats of any area necessary to conduct activities do not count towards the 5,000 SF or 1-acre threshold and should be removed as soon as work is completed.

-GP7, DREDGING, TRANSPORT AND DISPOSAL OF DREDGED MATERIAL, BEACH NOURISHMENT, ROCK REMOVAL AND ROCK RELOCATION

-New, improvement and maintenance dredging (see note below) including: (a) Disposal of dredged material at a confined aquatic disposal, beach nourishment, near shore, designated open water or ocean water disposal site, provided the Corps finds the dredged material to be suitable for such disposal; (b) Beach nourishment not associated with dredging; and (c) Rock removal and relocation for navigation.

-Applies to: Sections 10, 404, & 103; tidal waters of the U.S.

-Not authorized under GP7: (a) New dredging with >1000 SF of impacts to intertidal areas or saltmarsh or >100 SF of impacts to vegetated shallows; (b) Maintenance dredging and/or disposal with >1/2 acre of impacts to tidal Special Aquatic Sites (SAS); (c) New dredging where the primary purpose is sand mining for beach nourishment; (d) Beach scraping; (e) Beach nourishment or rock relocation > 1 acre in non-tidal areas; or (f) Blasting.

-• Beach nourishment and beach grading.

-- Maintenance dredging in tidal waters of any volume provided: - o Upland disposal above the HTL; - o Proper siltation controls used & maintained to prevent runback into waterway/wetland; - o No impacts to SAS or intertidal areas; - Work occurs from October 1 through January 31. - In tidal areas rock/boulder relocation with ≤200 SF of impacts and no impacts to SAS. - ≤5000 SF of beach nourishment in non-tidal areas. - Beach grooming or raking between November 1 and January 31.

-If the project meets self-verification and CRMC performs a review, it is Non-Reporting to the Corps.
-If CRMC issues a permit for the proposed work, CRMC will insert appropriate language in their authorization to notify the permittee that the CRMC authorization is also the Corps authorization provided they comply with the GP's conditions.
-A SVNF is not required.

-- New dredging (not previously authorized) with >1000 SF of impacts to intertidal areas or tidal SAS - Maintenance dredging and/or disposal with >1/2 acre of impacts to tidal SAS other than vegetated shallows (saltmarsh, mud flats). - New dredging for the primary purpose of mining or borrowing sand for beach nourishment. - Rock removal and relocation for navigation with impacts > 1/2 acre.

-Eligible for PCN:

-- Maintenance dredging not eligible for SV; improvement dredging and new dredging. - Dredged material disposal including open water disposal, confined a quatic disposal cells (CAD cells), near-shore disposal or beach nourishment. - Beach nourishment and beach grading. - Rock removal mechanically or by blasting (see below for additional criteria) - For work that includes blasting, a blasting plan must be submitted and approved by USACE, CT DEEP and National Marine Fisheries Service (NMFS).

-${\rm Maintenance}\,dredging\,includes\,areas\,and\,depths\,previously\,dredged\,a\,fter\,being\,a\,uthorized\,by\,USACE.$
+GP 7.
+DREDGING, TRANSPORT AND DISPOSAL OF DREDGED MATERIARELOCATIONNew, improvement and maintenance dredging (see note below) including: (a) Disposlocation, near shore site, open water site selected under Section 404 of the Clean Watdisposal site, provided USACE finds the dredged material to be suitablemeets the reqand (c) Rock removal and relocation for navigation.See Section VI - Definitions: HTL = High Tide Line.
+SF = Square Feet.
+SAS = SpecieNOAA = National Oceanic and Atmospheric Administration.Applies to: Sections 10 & 10 & 12 & 103; tidal waters of the U.S.Not authorized under GP 7:(a) New dredging with >1000 SF of impacts to intertidaldredging and/or disposal with >1/2 acre of impacts to tidal SAS; (c) New dredging wite)(c) Beach nourishment or rock relocation > 1 acre in non-tidal areas; or (f) Blasting. al of dredged material at a confined aquatic disposal cell , beach nourishment er Act pursuant to the 404(b)(1) Guidelines designated open water or ocean water uirements for such disposal; (b) Beach nourishment not associated with dredging; al Aquatic Sites.
+SVNF = Self-Verification Notification Form.
+SELF-VERIFICATION (SV) PRE-CONSTRUCTION NOTIFICATION (PCN) Not eligible for SV (PCN or individual permit required): Beach nourishment and beach grading.
+Blasting and/or beach scraping.
+New dredging for the primary purpose of mining or borrowing sand for beach nourishment.
+Eligible for SV (see below for SVNF requirements): Maintenance dredging in tidal waters of any volume provided: Upland disposal above the HTL.
+Proper siltation controls used & maintained to prevent runback into waterways or wetlands.
+No impacts to SAS or intertidal areas.
+Work occurs from October 1 through January 31.
+In tidal areas rock/boulder relocation with ≤200 SF of impacts and no impacts to SAS.
+Beach grooming or raking between November 1 and January 31.
+An SVNF is not required if reviewed by CRMC.
+If the project is not reviewed by CRMC, an SVNF is required.
+Not eligible for PCN (Individual permit required): New dredging (not previously authorized) with >1000 SF of impacts to intertidal areas or saltmarsh or >100 SF of impacts to vegetated shallows.
+New dredging >100 SF in tidal vegetated shallows.
+Maintenance dredging and/or disposal with >1/2 acre of impacts to tidal SAS other than tidal vegetated shallows.
+New dredging for the primary purpose of mining or borrowing sand for beach nourishment.
+Rock removal and relocation for navigation with impacts >1/2 acre in tidal waters.
+Blasting and/or beach scraping.
+Eligible for PCN: Maintenance dredging not eligible for SV; improvement dredging and new dredging.
+Dredged material disposal-including open water disposal, confined aquatic disposal cells (CAD cells), near-shore disposal or beach nourishment.
+Beach nourishment and beach grading.
+Rock removal mechanically or by blasting (see below for additional criteria).
+For work that includes blasting, a blasting plan must be submitted and approved by USACE, CRMC and NOAA. • Formatted: Indent: Left: 0.01", Hanging: 0.19" 26

-Note: Improvement is dredging to deeper depths in areas previously dredged or authorized.
-Maintenance dredging includes areas and depths previously authorized by the Corps and dredged.
+1. Improvement is dredging to deeper depths in areas previously dredged or authorized.
+Maintenance dredging includes areas and depths previously authorized by USACE and dredged.